Decipher/textimage/README.txt

 Features
 --------
-* Provides two image effects for use in Drupal's Image system:
+* Provides three image effects for use in Drupal's Image system:
   * Textimage text
     * Default text accepts tokens that are resolved at run-time.
     * Support for TrueType fonts and OpenType fonts.